Hyperaktiv-ai/hyperaktiv.github.io/pages/Hyperaktiv_Amplitude.md

 ---
 layout: default
 title: 1.
-Hyperkativ with Amplitude
+Hyperaktiv with Amplitude
 parent: Tracking setup
 nav_order: 1
 description: "How to connect Hyperaktiv in Amplitude"